JohnDoee/autotorrent/README.rst

 -  store\_path - Folder where the virtual folders seeded, resides
 -  ignore\_files - A comma seperated list of files that should be ignored (does not support wildcard)
--  rtorrent\_url - URL to rtorrent, must be to the XMLRPC server
+-  rtorrent\_url - URL to rtorrent, must be to the XMLRPC server or SCGI server.
 -  label - Label added to torrents when added to rtorrent (used in rutorrent only)
 -  add\_limit\_size - Max size, in bytes, the total torrent size is